 Scott is a writer and comedian based in Melbourne.
 He has written and presented for Comedy Central UK and has had filmed projects featured by Funny or Die, Cinefest Oz, FilmInk and MIFF Powershorts.
-His written work has been shortlisted for the Fair Australia Prize for fiction and has appeared in Junkee, VICE, Meanjin, MTV, The New Statesman and others.
+His written work has been shortlisted for the Richell Prize and the Fair Australia Prize and has appeared in The Suburban Review, Westerly, Junkee, VICE, Meanjin, MTV, The New Statesman and others.

-Recently he wrote and performed Waiting for Combo with Caitlyn Staples in the Melbourne Fringe Festival and co-hosted Channel 31/RMITV's The Leak with Rose Bishop and Lena Moon, and with Elyce Phillips he co-produces and hosts the character comedy night ‘Great Speeches in History’.
+Recently he wrote and performed The Last Blockbuster on Earth at Perth Fringe World and Waiting for Combo with Caitlyn Staples at Melbourne Fringe Festival, and was co-host of Channel 31/RMITV's The Leak with Rose Bishop and Lena Moon.
+With Elyce Phillips he co-produces and hosts the character comedy night ‘Great Speeches in History’.
 In 2019 he completed a Master of Screenwriting at the VCA.